maqmal/face-recognition-multiprocess/README.md

 so there are 5 process

-#Be carefull when closing the program
+Be carefull when closing the program, sometimes the process didn't terminate in order